bibeklamsa1/StudentInfoApp/README.md

 # StudentInfoApp
-In College, Difficult thing to search each and every student record in the Book Record and This is the older style to go through each every file and find the record.

 We made this application which takes  excel or CSV file as input which contains student record and fetch that student info in just a second.